opendilab/LightZero/README.md

   author={Xuan, Chunyu and Niu, Yazhe and Pu, Yuan and Hu, Shuai and Liu, Yu and Yang, Jing}, journal={arXiv preprint arXiv:2404.16364}, year={2024}
 }

+@article{pu2025one,
+  title={One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning}, author={Pu, Yuan and Niu, Yazhe and Tang, Jia and Xiong, Junyu and Hu, Shuai and Li, Hongsheng}, journal={arXiv preprint arXiv:2509.07945}, year={2025}
+}
 ```